femiyb/mlp-migration-tool/README.md

 - Only migrates **posts** and **pages**; no custom post types, taxonomies, menus, or widgets yet.
 - Designed as a **one‑way, one‑time** migration helper; it is not idempotent or reversible.
 - Assumes the original site is the **main site** of the network and contains all source content.
-- No UI for configuration; behavior is mostly hard‑coded and should be treated as a developer tool.
+- Very minimal UI: a single button to run the migration and a log of actions; advanced options might require code changes.

 ## Safety notes